Skip to main content

 Check

-Add --check in CI so stale outputs fail the pipeline with a rerun command your team can copy and paste.
+Add --check in CI so stale outputs fail the pipeline with a generation command that preserves the effective options; review shell quoting before running it.

 # fails if outputs are stale